 Androgen.
 Higher dihydrotestosterone concentrations are associated with BPH.

 Obesity.
-Excessive adiposity may make detection more difficult via digital rectal examination (DRE).
-In addition, obesity, particularly abdominal obesity, may increase risk for BPH, presumably due to resultant hyperinsulinemia. , Elevated levels of estrogens secondary to conversion from testosterone in adipose tissues may also play a role.
+Excessive adiposity may make detection more difficult via digital rectal examination.
+Obesity, particularly abdominal obesity, may also increase risk for BPH likely as a result of hyperinsulinemia., Elevated levels of estrogens secondary to conversion from testosterone in adipose tissues may also play a role.

 Diet.
 Red meat and elevated fat intake have been shown to increase risk for BPH, while increased vegetable consumption has been shown to decrease risk.

 Diabetes.
 Poor glycemic control has been linked to prostate enlargement.

 Diagnosis begins with a good history, noting relevant signs and symptoms, as well as medications and any medical conditions that may contribute to urinary dysfunction.
 It can be helpful to administer a scoring test to gauge symptom severity; some examples are American Urologic Association Symptom Score Index and International Prostate Symptom Score.
 Urinalysis should always be performed to check for blood, crystals, or infection.
 Digital examination will typically detect prostate enlargement.
 The surface of the prostate should be smooth and is usually symmetrical; asymmetry or induration suggests malignancy.
 Some men with large prostates have no obstructive symptoms, while men with small prostates may have obstructive symptoms.